alephium/www/src/content/blog/Alephium-s-APS-Eliminating-EVM-Token-Approval-Risks-5407e7e70a33/index.md

 ### TL;DR

-- <span id="5a87">EVM’s token approvals, especially the unlimited ones, can cause users to lose control over their assets, and expose their wallets to hackers.</span>
+- EVM’s token approvals, especially the unlimited ones, can cause users to lose control over their assets, and expose their wallets to hackers.
-- <span id="5fd6">Alephium’s APS eliminates EVM’s token approval risk by allowing users and contracts to approve tokens on demand and in the same transaction.</span>
+- Alephium’s APS eliminates EVM’s token approval risk by allowing users and contracts to approve tokens on demand and in the same transaction.

 ### EVM’s Token Approval Explained